Cannabis Safety

 Fentanyl is a potent synthetic opioid that is 50-100 times more potent than morphine -- and 30-50 times more potent than heroin.
 It is most frequently used in monitored medical treatment as a prescribed pain reliever and for anesthesia in operating rooms throughout the country.
 However, like heroin and other opioids, it can be highly addictive.

-• There have been no verified incidents of fentanyl-laced cannabis; There is certainly no fentanyl in legal, commercial cannabis.
+• There have been no verified incidents of fentanyl-"laced" cannabis.

-• People who have concerns about fentanyl-laced cannabis can eliminate their risk by buying legal cannabis or avoiding cannabis altogether.
+• Consumers who have concerns about fentanyl-laced cannabis can eliminate their risk by buying cannabis products from regulated, licensed dispensaries.

 • There is no guarantee that any unregulated cannabis product is free from contaminants or harmful ingredients.